 Step 6: Change Application SiteURL & Home Address

-Goto the newly created application dashboard and launch database manager.
+Go to the newly created application dashboard and launch the database manager.
 You can see the below options-

 From the above lists click on wp-options.
 After that click on Select-Data.
 Now you will see the below options –

-Now click on edit under the wp-options both for siteurl and home.
+Now click on edit under the wp-options both for site URL and home.
 Enter your main root domain and folder name.
 For example http://example.com/blog and save it.
 Repeat the procedure for home wp-options column also.
-But does not change the website URL in the domain management from application dashboard.
+But do not change the website URL in the domain management from the application dashboard.

 Now load your website address and followed by the folder name, your sub-directory installation is complete.
 You can log in access details in the application dashboard which has been created recently.
 See how it looks like.